 - Paul Garside, former student at Bradford College and now course tutor on our Higher Education Computing courses.

 - Sam Messam, Sports Lecturer and Under-18s Team Manager for England Basketball.
+Sam was awarded a National Teaching Fellowship in 2017 in recognition of his excellence in teaching.

 Bradford has been named among the top ten places to work in the UK by jobs site Glassdoor and the median base salary for the region is £28K+ (2015/16).
 The district has over 17,000 businesses, including more FTSE 100 companies than any other city in the north of England.